yabrira/data_innovation_workshop/readme.md

 ## [Exercise 2](exercise2.md/) - Configuring a downstream data consumer programmatically
 In this final [exercise](exercise2.md/) we'll use Segment's APIs to configure Google Analytics and Braze as downstream data consumers.

+P.S.
+If you are doing this workshop outside of APIdays, please set up your own workspace and follow the steps from [Preparation](preparation.md/) Part 2.